 - 1/2 cup grated Parmesan cheese

 - 4 slices white bread

-- 1. In a 10-inch nonstick skillet, melt the butter over medium-low heat.
+- In a 10-inch nonstick skillet over mediun-low heat, melt the butter.

-- 4. Continue to cook, flipping each sandwich as necessary to keep it from overbrowning, until the cheese on the outside is crisp and melted and the cheese on the inside is gooey and melted, 2 to 3 minutes.
+- Continue to cook, flipping each sandwich as necessary to keep it from overbrowning, until the cheese on the outside is crisp and melted and the cheese on the inside is gooey and melted, 2 to 3 minutes.
 Devour immediately.
 Originally published April 18, 2018.

 My daughter is an avid lover of the grilled cheese sandwich and tries to find it on every menu, whether at a family diner or at a gastronomique experience of a restaurant.
 This cheese-crusted grilled cheese was great to test on her.
 I used brioche and Gouda.
 It took half a minute for the cheese to brown on medium-high fire.
 I poured the leftover egg on the pan and covered the sandwich with the “egg” blanket for my daughter.
 I was flipping the sandwich every 20 seconds to not let it burn yet make it toasty.
 My daughter loved it.
 Great recipe!

 If you make this recipe, snap a photo and hashtag it #LeitesCulinaria.
 We'd love to see your creations on Instagram, Facebook, and Twitter.